greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/cadence_1_2.md

 ---

-title: "Cadence"
+title: Cadence
-description: "Everything in a company happens in a certain cadence.
+description: Everything in a company happens in a certain cadence.
 The period of each cadence differs.
-Learn about the cadences we have at GitLab."
+Learn about the cadences we have at GitLab.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/cadence_1_2/
+linkTitle: Cadence
+type: docs
 ---

 ## Overview